asakiasako/Necessarius/README.md

 A content focused responsive theme for [Ghost](http://github.com/tryghost/ghost/).

-# Introduce
+This is a ghost theme by me, based on another ghost theme Attila.

-This is a Ghost theme developed by me based on Attila theme.
-It's used for my personal blog.
+It's just used to power my personal blog.

-I have just started this so it will look similar as original by now.
+It's started recently and not complete yet.